Friday, June 12, 2020

 Sunday, June 14, 2020 (and some history)

 The first gay pride parade took place in New York City, June 28, 1970, to commemorate the first anniversary of the Stonewall riots (June 28, 1969), considered to be the beginning of the LGBT civil rights movement.
-This year is the 50th anniversary of the Stonewall Riots and we are presenting a thumbnail history of them.
+Last year (2019) was the 50th anniversary of the Stonewall Riots.
 By 1972, many cities, including Philadelphia, were staging gay pride parades and festivals.

 Local Pride History: Philadelphia was one of the first cities with a gay pride parade, in 1972.
 They continued until 1976 at which time the parades stopped but other gatherings continued.
 From 1977 to 1987, there were no gay parades in Philadelphia.
 In 1988, there was a spontaneous parade from the gayborhood to a rally sponsored by the Lesbian and Gay Task Force in Love Park.
 This parade was so successful that community leaders got together to establish an organization that would coordinate a gay pride parade and festival in Philadelphia every June.
-That organization is Philly Pride Presents, and last year (2018) we celebrated our 30th PrideDay.
+That organization is Philly Pride Presents.
+In 2018 we celebrated our 30th PrideDay.